mate-desktop/mate-desktop.org/blog/20140130-mate-desktop-live-cd.md

 .. author: Martin Wimpress
 -->

-We've made a Live CD that boots into a full MATE desktop.
+The MATE team have made a Live CD that boots into a full MATE desktop.

+<div class="alert alert-info"><strong>Update</strong> The LiveCD was updated to MATE 1.8 on March 10th 2014.</div>

 This Live CD was created so that potential new users can evaluate the MATE desktop in a non-destructive fashion.
 The image can be burned to a DVD, mounted as an ISO file, or be directly written to a USB stick using a utility like `dd`.
+[Linux Luddites](http://linuxluddites.com/) beware, `unetbootin` is not supported.
 You can download it below:

 ### BitTorrent download (recommended)